primer/view_components/docs/content/components/counter.md

 <!-- Warning: AUTO-GENERATED file, do not edit.
 Add code comments to your Ruby instead <3 -->

-Use `CounterComponent` to add a count to navigational elements and buttons.
+Use `Counter` to add a count to navigational elements and buttons.

+## Accessibility

+Always use `Counter` with adjacent text that provides supplementary information regarding what the count is for.
+For instance, `Counter` should be accompanied with text such as `issues` or `pull requests`.

 ## Examples